widgetworks/forget-me-not/README.md

 ## TODO

+ 1. Release to npm.
- 1. Update to support Node use case.
+ 2. Update to support Node use case.
  2. Allow directories to be ignored.
  3. Add interactive mode; allow directories to be ignored temporarily.